-I am one to admit, there are many, many days where I am not productive in the office.
+I am one to admit, there are many, many days when I am not productive in the office.
 What do I mean by “the office”?
-I mean my job as a student pastor.
+I mean my job as a pastor.
 In fact, I’ve felt incredibly lazy for the past couple of months, as if I haven’t gotten anything done whatsoever.
 But there is a different aspect to a vocational ministry position compared to a job in the secular workplace.

-Vocational ministry is different for a couple of reason.
+Vocational ministry is different for a couple of reasons.
 First, there isn’t (necessarily) a “to-do list.”
 Now, some churches do provide job descriptions for the position of which you were hired, but many churches do not.
 And even with those job descriptions present, you still have to figure out your pragmatics of how to conquer those weekly/monthly tasks.
 A second reason is that your job as a pastor never stops.
 You can take or leave this next statement: you will take your job home with you at some point.
 With most secular jobs, you can simply leave your work problems at work while you rest over the weekend.
 But because vocational ministry is a calling and a privilege, it stays with you constantly.
 Another reason it stays with you is that these people, in which you are privileged and entrusted to lead, are people whom you love dearly.
 These are just a couple of the many reasons how ministry can be different than a secular job.

 Because of the differences between the two, it is important to become organized and detailed about your workweek.
 It took me close to two years to conquer this productivity challenge successfully, and at times I still fail at it.
 So over the past few years, I’ve developed a strategy that helps my productivity in the “office” during the week.